The Women's March in Denver

 Today was Russell’s first protest, as it was for many in the crowd.
 Members of church groups and books groups and support groups carpooled together, prepared, if necessary, for a morning of civil disobedience.
 A women’s hiking club from Jefferson County brought ski masks in case they were pepper sprayed.
 There was no need.
 Not even close.

-Groups of socials workers, schoolteachers, ob-gyns and off-duty cops marched peacefully alongside Occupy Denver alumni and other self-described anarchists.
+Groups of social workers, schoolteachers, ob-gyns and off-duty cops marched peacefully alongside Occupy Denver alumni and other self-described anarchists.
 Sorority sisters in pink Patagonia parkas chanted in unison with a badass bunch of leather-clad roller derby competitors.
-Two lesbian librarians – as they identified themselves on the signs they carried – handed Kleenex to a duo of Lululemon-wearing preschool moms whose toddlers were crying.
-CU students, soccer moms, union members, self-professed 60-something “cat women,” and Black Lives Matter activists all described the same mix of disappointment, sadness and anger they feel about the new president.
-Most spoke of the comfort they found in knowing that the “mandate” Trump brags about is no mandate at all, at least in Colorado.
+Two lesbian librarians, as they identified themselves on the signs they carried, handed Kleenex to a duo of Lululemon-wearing preschool moms whose toddlers were crying.
+CU students, union members, self-professed 60-something “cat women,” and Black Lives Matter activists all described the same mix of disappointment and shock they feel about the new president.
+Most took comfort in the crowd and reassurance in knowing that the “mandate” Trump brags about is no mandate at all, at least in Colorado.

 “It feels great to be in the presence of this many people, to be outside our bubble, to see we’re not alone,” said Angiela Meyer, who came from Boulder with her family and a sign reading, “I’m not giving up.
 Neither should you.”